Particular/docs.particular.net/samples/prometheus-grafana/sample.md

 snippet: prometheus-enable-nsb-metrics

 The names provided by the `NServiceBus.Metrics` probes are not compatible with Prometheus.
-Thus the names need to be aligned with the [naming conventions defined by Prometheus](https://prometheus.io/docs/practices/naming/) by mapping them accordingly
+The `NServiceBus.Metrics` names need to be aligned with the [naming conventions defined by Prometheus](https://prometheus.io/docs/practices/naming/) by mapping them accordingly

 Counters : `nservicebus_{counter-name}_total`